 Per the DEA, psychiatrists and physicians can continue to prescribe Adderall via telehealth through 2024 (at least).

 I’ve watched from the sidelines as companies like KlarityADHD and Done work tirelessly to hire the best-of-the-best and open up as many physical clinics as possible, so they can expand operations and support as many patients as they can.
-And Ahead isn’t alone in this race; there are thousands of others looking to reshape the way patients are able to seek medical attention.
 I truly believe that these types of companies will continue to be the most convenient, cost-effective way to get treatment for years to come.

 If you truly believe there’s a chance you suffer from ADHD, I highly recommend at least getting in touch with one of these companies to speak with one of their providers.
 ADHD is a serious mental disability, but the decision to seek proper treatment is often a life-changing decision.
 I can attest to that first-hand.